cd1989/harbor-cleaner/README.md

   # Tags that should be retained anyway, '?', '*' supported.
   retainTags: []
+# Trigger for the cleanup, if you only want to run cleanup once, remove the 'trigger' part or leave
+# the 'trigger.cron' empty
+trigger:
+  # Cron expression to trigger the cleanup, for example "0 0 * * *", leave it empty will disable the
+  # trigger and fallback to run cleanup once.
+  cron:
 ```

 In the policy part, exact one of `numberPolicy`, `regexPolicy` should be configured according to the policy type.